varunmadhavam/RTL_Design_With_SKY130/README.md

       ![](/src/img/ds.png)
 2. ### Simulating the Designs with iverilog
     1. **what is simulation !?**\
-    Simulation is the process of checking whether the desing is adhering to the given specs.
+    Simulation is the process of checking whether the design is adhering to the given specs.
 The tool used for simulating the design is called a simulator.
     2. **How does a simulator work**\
-    Simulator works by continiously monitoring the inputs for changes.
+    Simulator works by continuously monitoring the inputs for changes.
 Upon a change in any one of the inputs, the outputs are re evaluated.
 The changes to the inputs and corresponding changes to the output can be logged in a file for later analysis.
     3. **Inputs to the simulator**\
     The simulator accepts two main inputs.
-        1. The Design : This is usaully the behavioral description of the specs in some HDL language.
+        1. The Design : This is usually the behavioral description of the specs in some HDL language.
-        2. The Testbench : The testbench is a setup to apply stimulas or test vectors to the design to check its functionality and correctness.
+        2. The Testbench : The testbench is a setup to apply stimulus or test vectors to the design to check its functionality and correctness.
     4. **iverilog Simulation Flow**

      ![](/src/img/iverilogn.png)